 I am not one of those full-of-energy, get-a-million-things-done-in-a-day types.
-So when I told my family and friends I planned to quit my full-time job to start freelancing on my own, I wasn’t met with a rush of support.
+So when I told my family and friends I planned to quit my full-time job to start freelancing, I wasn’t met with a rush of support.

-That was almost eight years ago.
-Today, I’m still freelancing and I get a lot more done in a day than I used to.
+That was almost a decade ago.
+Today, I’m still freelancing, and I get a lot more done in a day than I used to.
 It took some trial and error, but I found a few ways to power through and still have time to do the stuff I enjoy.
-Here are some tips:

 1. Keep multilevel to-do lists